 Instructions

-- Make sure all the jars and tools are all sterilised.
+- Sterilize all jars and tools.
 Let them dry.

-- Start by mixing the water and salt in a large bowl - this will be the pickling brine.* Then mix in the vinegar.
+- Mix the water and salt in a large bowl – this will be the pickling brine.
+Then mix in the vinegar.

-- Cut the pickles into the shape/size you prefer.
-I did disks, you could also do french-fry like batons or wedges.
-Or even use a melon-baller.
+- Cut the pickles into the shape/size you prefer – disks/slices, french-fry-like batons, or wedges.
+Or even use a melon-baller to make them into balls.

-- Add the brine to the designated pickling jar.
+- Add the brine to the pickling jar.

 - Add the rest of the ingredients.
-Make sure all the pieces of turnips are submerged in water.
+Make sure all the pieces of turnips are submerged in the brine.

-- Close the jar and place in a dark cupboard.
+- Close the jar and place it in a dark cupboard.

-- The pickles are normally ready within 4 to 5 days**.
-Keep them refrigerated for up to one month.
+- The pickles are normally ready within 4 to 5 days.
+Then, they can be stored in the refrigerator for up to one month.

 Video